 - you are not napping during the day or early evening; that you are able to stay awake until it is time to go to bed, and

-- yours is not pseudo insomnia—that is, you actually sleep okay even when you think you’ve been tossing and turning all night.
+- yours is not pseudo insomnia; that is, you actually slept okay although you thought you’d been tossing and turning all night.
 It is not uncommon for people to feel like they are not sleeping when in fact they are.

 - Onset insomnia.
 It takes a long time after going to bed to fall asleep.

 - Maintenance insomnia.
 You wake up frequently during the night and may or may not have trouble getting back to sleep each time you awaken.
 (This is sometimes called “middle” insomnia but I reserve that term for number 4 below.)

 - Early morning, sometimes called late, insomnia.
 You wake up too early in the morning and can’t get back to sleep.

 - Middle insomnia.
 You wake up usually around the middle of the night and it takes you a long time to get back to sleep.

 - Dreams (the emotionally negative ones) and nightmares.
 Not insomnia per se, but a problem nonetheless if they happen frequently.